Canon XT vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XT has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XT and W300 can be found, respectively, in the Canon XT Manual (free pdf) or the online Nikon W300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XT or the Nikon W300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.